 According to the American Academy of Pediatrics (AAP), 20% of Hispanic, Asian, and black children under age 5 years may show symptoms of lactose intolerance.
 White children typically develop symptoms after age 4 or 5 years.

 Lactose is the carbohydrate found in milk and milk products, such as yogurt, cheese and ice cream.

 When kids can’t tolerate lactose, they have digestive problems.
-Their symptoms are not like those experienced with a milk allergy.
-Milk allergy is an immune reaction to the proteins in milk.
+As mentioned, milk allergy is an immune reaction to the protein in milk.

 Lactase Production Is Needed for Lactose Digestion

 During digestion, lactose is broken down by lactase enzyme in the small intestine.